Home

 What is Colorectal Cancer?

-Colorectal cancer is cancer of the colon or rectum.
-The colon is also called the large intestine or large bowel.
-It is a hollow tube that is five to six feet long and is twisted within the abdomen.
+Colorectal cancer is cancer of the colon or rectum, which together form the large intestine (large bowel).
+The colon is a hollow tube that is 5 to 6 feet long and is located in the abdomen.
 The rectum is the last six inches of the colon.
 The colon is a hardworking organ that helps our bodies take in water and remove waste.

 Cancer in the colon or rectum can take up to 10 years or more to develop to an advanced stage.
-For this reason, it is very important to make regular screening for colorectal cancer a part of your routine health checks.
+Regular screening is essential because it can detect cancer early or find precancerous polyps before they turn malignant.

 Colon cancer is a leading cause of cancer-related disease and death in Ontario for both men and women.
 But when colon cancer is caught early, 9 out of 10 people with the disease can be cured.